Force over Distance: Chapter 26

 The song ended and the room erupted in applause.

 “Okay,” Eli said.
 “Really strong.
 Great choice of song, Team Future.
 That’s been noted for the record.
-Okay.
 Square D3.
 Young baits Rush.”

-A kino moved through the halls, hovering just behind Young and Brody, who were approaching the CI room.
-As they entered, the little device came to hover near Eli and Volker, who were sharing a station near the wall.
+Onscreen, Young and Brody, approached the CI room, a kino hovering behind them.
+As they entered the room, the little device came to hover near Eli and Volker, sharing a station near the wall.
 Oh boy, Volker muttered under his breath, as Young appeared in the doorway.
-Rush, Young growled.
+Rush, Onscreen-Young growled.
 Why is this taking so long?
 Rush, sitting at his favorite station, didn’t look up.
 I’m testing the integrity of every component of a mixed-signal circuit.
+Young watched himself pace forward, arms crossed.
+Is that supposed to impress me?
+Onscreen-Rush still didn’t look up.
+Seems vanishingly unlikely, the scientist muttered.
+Young leaned against the man’s console.
+What’s taking so long?
+Rush glared up at him.
+D’you think I’m doing this for my own amusement?
+Onscreen-Young leaned into the scientist’s personal space.
+Maybe.
+Rush shot Young a cool look, shook his hair back, and went all in on a fiery glare.
+He dropped his voice and spoke some particularly spectacular sugar-coated venom.
+Well you’ll never know, will you?
+So would y’kindly fuck off?

 “Wait—on what grounds?”
-Volker yelled from the back of the room.
+Volker shouted.

 “Humiliating the game’s inventor will get you disqualified.
 It’s in the fine print.
 Goodbye Team Future.
 We hardly knew ye.”

-Young looked at Rush, “What’s ‘Pon Farr’?” he asked.
+Young looked at Rush, “What’s ‘Pon Farr’?”

 “Did you just say ‘what’s Pon Farr’?”
 Park asked, looking at Young.